 To turn competitor analysis into a growth engine, use these tactical steps:

-Reverse-Engineer Their Wins: Don’t just look at their results; look at their systems.
+- Reverse-Engineer Their Wins: Don’t just look at their results; look at their systems.
 What is their customer journey?
 What kind of content are they producing?
-Use their success as a “Shortcut” to understand what the market is currently rewarding.
+To master this framework deeply, read Carol Dweck’s groundbreaking book Mindset: The New Psychology of Success on Amazon, which explains how shifting your perspective unlocks elite performance.

 Conclusion: The Journey to an Elite Mindset